-LONDON -- Prime Minister Boris Johnson braced Wednesday for the conclusions of an investigation into allegations of lockdown-breaching parties, a document that could help him end weeks of scandal and discontent, or bring his time in office to an abrupt close.
+LONDON -- Prime Minister Boris Johnson is bracing for the conclusions of an investigation into allegations of lockdown-breaching parties, a document that could help him end weeks of scandal and discontent, or bring his time in office to an abrupt close.

 Wednesday's headlines provided more bad news for Johnson, whose popularity in opinion polls has plunged amid the scandal.
 The Guardian's front-page headline spoke of “PM’s peril,” while the left-leaning Daily Mirror said bluntly: “Number’s up, PM.”
 The right-of-center Daily Mail differed, declaring Britain: “A nation that has lost all sense of proportion.”